danielcrnic/halmstadUniversityLatexTemplate/README.md

 ...or any other website that you feel comfortable with downloading from.

 ### 2. Import project into Overleaf
-Download the `.zip` file from this repository and goto *Your Projects* page on Overleaf.
+Download the `.zip` file from [the releases (https://github.com/danielcrnic/halmstadUniversityLatexTemplate/releases)](https://github.com/danielcrnic/halmstadUniversityLatexTemplate/releases) and goto *Your Projects* page on Overleaf.
 Press the *New Project* button and choose *Upload Project*.
 Select or drag the downloaded `.zip` file and it should start uploading.
 Once the upload has finished it should automatically open the project in Overleaf.

 ### 3. Changing compiler
 When trying to compile the project it will fail since the default compiler on Overleaf is not compatible with the *fontspec* package which is needed for the use of custom font.